-The mystery of the Zodiac began on August 1, 1969, when three separate California newspapers (San Francisco Chronicle, San Francisco Examiner, and Vallejo Times Herald) received nearly identical letters by someone claiming responsibility for two recent attacks on couples parked in their cars, attacks that left three dead and one survivor with gunshot wounds to the face, neck, and chest.
-Along with the letters, each paper received a third of a cryptogram, which, once solved, explained that killing was better than sex and that the victims would be Zodiac's slaves in the afterlife.
+The mystery of the Zodiac began on August 1, 1969, when three separate California newspapers (San Francisco Chronicle, San Francisco Examiner, and Vallejo Times-Herald) received nearly identical letters by someone claiming responsibility for two recent attacks on couples parked in their cars, attacks that left three dead and one survivor with gunshot wounds to the face, neck, and chest.
+Along with the letters, each paper received a third of a cryptogram, which, once solved, read "I like killing people because it is so much fun."

-Many killings, letters, and cryptograms followed until the mid-Seventies, when the pattern ceased.
-But the Zodiac Killer was never discovered or arrested.
-He (or she) remains one of the most infamous uncaught serial killers in history.
-But myriad theories abound as to his identity.
-Let's explore the most intriguing of those, shall we?
+Many killings, letters, and cryptograms followed until the mid-'70s when the pattern ceased.
+The most famous of their cyphers went uncracked for over 50 years, until, in 2020, three amateurs solved it.
+They unlocked a message including their killer's declaration "I AM NOT AFRAID OF THE GAS CHAMBER."
+But the Zodiac Killer was never discovered or arrested, let alone sentenced to death.
+They remain one of the most infamous uncaught serial killers in history.
+But myriad theories abound as to their identity.

-In 2014, Gary Stewart published the book The Most Dangerous Animal of All, in which he claimed that his father, Earl Van Best, Jr., was the Zodiac Killer.
-Evidence included the similarity between Best's visage and the police sketches of the Zodiac, claims that Best's name appears in the Zodiac's cryptograms, and a scar on Best's right index finger that matches that in a fingerprint left at a Zodiac crime scene.
+In 2014, Gary Stewart published the book The Most Dangerous Animal of All, in which he claimed that his father, Earl Van Best Jr., was the Zodiac Killer.
+Evidence included the similarity between Best's visage and the police sketches of the Zodiac and a scar on Best's right index finger that matches that in a fingerprint left at a Zodiac crime scene.

-The Zodiac Killed Couples Because He'd Been Rejected
+Did The Zodiac Kill Couples Because He'd Been Rejected?

 A man named Randy Kenney claims his friend Louis Myers admitted to being the Zodiac before he died in May 2002 of cirrhosis of the liver.
-Myers claimed he was motivated to kill couples because he had suffered romantic rejection.
+Myers claimed he was motivated to kill couples because he had suffered a breakup.

-Myers went to high school with two of the victims and worked at the same restaurant with a third.
-He was also in the military, giving him access to the type of boots the Zodiac wore.
+Myers went to high school with two of the victims and worked at the same restaurant as a third.
+He also worked at a military surplus store, giving him access to the type of boots the Zodiac wore.
 In fact, he had been deployed to Germany for two years, during which time there was a lapse in all communications from the Zodiac.